Emeticr/Emetic-s-Typing-Shack/Typing Table.md

-Email me at 14soaringelk@gmail.com multiple times for new stories, articils, etr
+Email me at 14soaringelk@gmail.com multiple times for new stories, articils, etr.

 #Mr. Dirty - By Emetic